elos/documentation/theory/3 - logic.md

 The contrapositive is important because sometimes it is easier to prove than the original statement.
 But it is _equivalent_ to the original statment.
 So proving ¬Q ⇒ ¬P proves P ⇒ Q!

-The converse on the other hand, is _not_ in general equivalent to P ⇒ Q. Rathey, the converse plays a very important role in proving the equivalence of two statements:
+The converse on the other hand, is _not_ in general equivalent to P ⇒ Q. Rather, the converse plays a very important role in proving the equivalence of two statements:

     P ⇔ Q ≡ (P ⇒ Q) ∧ (Q ⇒ P)